It’s a delicate balancing act.

-- Red stems are another telltale sign that magnesium is lacking, as well as browning leaf edges or necrotic spots appearing on fan and sugar leaves.
+- Red or purple stems on weed plants are another telltale sign that magnesium is lacking, as well as browning leaf edges or necrotic spots appearing on fan and sugar leaves.
 If the leaves start to curl or get chewy and leathery in texture then this could also be a sign of either micronutrient deficiency.

 - Magnesium is a bottom-to-top issue for cannabis, so the first signs will likely show on the oldest part of the plant.

 For calcium issues, the signs can include the following.

 - Calcium is a top-down deficiency, meaning that it starts in the newer growth and works its way down if unchecked.

 - New leaves show signs of curling, and twisting, and can simply die off as soon as it appears.
 They can be either yellow or even purple in color.

 - Large, light rusty colored spots may appear.
 The leaf edges may also turn a little crispy.

 - Growth is severely slowed, and the branches and stems become much weaker than in healthy plants.